 Click Here for All Collection Centres (printable version with fax numbers)

 Medical practice staff are invited to tour our laboratory at Carbine Road.
-Tours take place on the first Friday of each month, alternating mornings and afternoons.
+Tours have finished for 2015 but will resume in February 2016.

 The tour takes 2 and a half hours during which time you will see all aspects of the process from receipt of a sample and progress through the laboratory.
 You will have the opportunity to have all your questions answered and you are guaranteed to come away with a better understanding of the laboratory process.